Introduction to PostgreSQL ROLLUP

 You can see the NULL value in the furniture_name column, which shows the grand total super-aggregate result.

-In this above example, the PostgreSQL ROLLUP option allows the statement to add an extra row that shows the total furniture price of all furniture.
+In this above example, the PostgreSQL ROLLUP option allows the statement to add an extra row showing the total furniture price.

 Here we will substitute the NULL value by the ‘Total furniture price’ as follows: